ORESoftware/live-mutex/README.md

 };

-// alternatively, if you use the unlock convenience function
+// alternatively, if you use the unlock convenience function,
+// releaseLock can be implemented more simply as:

 exports.releaseLock = function(unlock){